-5.2 S&P have downgraded the UK's sovereign rating to AA+.
+- 5.2 These limits will also apply to supranationals (international organisations whereby member states transcend national boundaries or interests to share in the decision-making and vote on issues pertaining to the wider grouping).
+An example of a supranational is the European Investment Bank. - 5.3 S&P have downgraded the UK's sovereign rating to AA+.
 Therefore, to ensure the continued use of UK institutions that fall within our investment criteria, the country sovereign rating limits exclude the UK.
-The limit will therefore remain at £20 million for all counterparties where the parent company is registered in the UK.

-- 5.3 Where the parent company of a bank is not registered in a country with a sovereign rating from Fitch and S&P of AAA or AA+ or a sovereign rating from Moody's of Aaa or Aa1 but that bank's UK operations are ring-fenced to the UK (as is the case for Santander UK), if these banks are included in the counterparty list they will have a counterparty limit of £20 million. - 5.4 £20 million is approximately 4.5% of the authority's estimated 2013/2014 gross revenue expenditure of £433m. £5m is slightly more than 1% of the estimated gross revenue expenditure. - 5.5 To minimise counterparty risk, the limit on any investment with a bank or building society (with the exception of the Council's bank which is currently Barclays Bank) will be determined in the following way: - consider the country in which the parent company of the bank or building society is registered - use the sovereign rating of that country to apply the limits above - consider the cumulative balance of funds already held in various investment products with that bank or building society - consider the cumulative balance of funds already held in various investment products for any related group of financial institutions - determine the remaining amount that can be placed with that bank or building society
+The limit will therefore remain at £20 million for all counterparties where the parent company is registered in the UK. - Where the parent company of a bank is not registered in a country with a sovereign rating from Fitch and S&P of AAA or AA+ or a sovereign rating from Moody's of Aaa or Aa1 but that bank's UK operations are ring-fenced to the UK (as is the case for Santander UK), if these banks are included in the counterparty list they will have a counterparty limit of £20 million. - £20 million is 4.8% of the authority's estimated 2014/2015 gross revenue expenditure of £419m. £5m is slightly more than 1% of the estimated gross revenue expenditure. - 5.6 To minimise counterparty risk, the limit on any investment with a bank or building society (with the exception of the Council's bank which is currently Barclays Bank) will be determined in the following way: - consider the country in which the parent company of the bank or building society is registered - use the sovereign rating of that country to apply the limits above - consider the cumulative balance of funds already held in various investment products with that bank or building society - consider the cumulative balance of funds already held in various investment products for any related group of financial institutions - determine the remaining amount that can be placed with that bank or building society